parsonsmatt/parsonsmatt.github.io/_posts/2015-10-11-elm_architecture_in_purescript_iv:_effects.markdown

 We're going to get into effects and AJAXing with this.
 It's almost entirely like you might expect, given the previous posts, but we'll finally start to specialize that `g` functor!

+As always, the code is available in [this repository](https://github.com/parsonsmatt/purs-architecture-tutorial)

 ## Gif loader!

 I'm pretty excited for this.
 Counters are boring and now I can get cat gifs delivered?